METEO 3 Lesson 7 Images

 Transcript: Thus, showers and/or thunderstorms (0:02)

-The animation is a weather map showing cloud cover overlaid with a blue cold front line.
+The animation is a series of satellite images showing cloud cover overlaid with a blue cold front line.
 The background features a grayscale satellite view of the central United States, with clouds appearing in white and the land in shades of gray.
 The cold front is represented by a blue line with triangular points, extending from the top right to the bottom left of the image, indicating the boundary between different air masses.
-The clouds are concentrated along and ahead of the front, suggesting a weather system.
-State boundaries are faintly visible in the background.
+The clouds are concentrated along and ahead of the front.
+State boundaries are faintly visible in black in the background.

 surface analysis on January 13, 2007